Finite element methods respecting the discrete maximum principle for convection-diffusion equations: The steady-state model problem, general notations

 \subsection{Finite element matrices}

 In this section, the main finite element matrices are introduced.
-The diffusion matrix $\bbAd$, the convection matrix $\bbAc$, and the reaction matrix $\bbMc$, which is also called consistent mass matrix, are denoted by
+The diffusion matrix $\bbAd$, the convection matrix $\bbAc$, and the reaction matrix $\bbMc$, which is also called consistent mass matrix, are defined by

 The entries of the matrices can be written as a sum of local entries, e.g.,

 and analogously for $\cc_{ij}^{}$ and $\mm_{ij}^{}$.

 In the derivations made in the coming sections, having exact formulae for the diffusion and consistent mass matrices will be of much use.
 A basic tool in the derivations below is a formula relating the gradient of the barycentric coordinates and the normal outward vector to $K$.
 Since the basis function $\phi_i^{}|_K^{}$ vanishes on $F_i^K$, its derivative in any direction tangent to $F_i^K$ vanishes.
 So, $\nabla\phi_i^{}|_K$ is proportional to the unit normal $\bn_i^K$.
 Consider the height vector $\boldsymbol h_i^{}$ from $F_i^K$ to $\bx_i$.
 This vector is parallel to $\bn_i^K$, pointing in the opposite direction, and the derivative of $\phi_i^{}|_K^{}$ in the direction of $\boldsymbol h_i^{}$ is the constant $1/|\boldsymbol h_i|$.
 Hence, using the formula for the volume of the simplex $K$ leads to